Board of Directors

 Kate Tobin

-Kate Tobin is grew up in this area as a military "brat" and recently returned after many years living and working in Atlanta.
+Kate Tobin grew up in this area as a military "brat" and returned several years ago after many years living and working in Atlanta.
 She is a science journalist with a long track record in television news.
 She worked for nearly two decades with the CNN Science & Technology Unit, starting as an intern and working her way up to Senior Producer.
 After departing that network in 2009, she formed her own production company and embarked on a ten year stint as Executive Producer of the National Science Foundation's "Science Nation" video series.
 She currently produces, shoots and edits projects for a host of clients – including the PBS NewsHour, where she partners with her long-time colleague, Science Correspondent Miles O'Brien.